Visit The Museum

 Come by the museum shop afterwards and learn even more about Roedde House Museum.

-On Tuesday to Friday, Saturday (summer only) and Sunday the museum offers guided tours ($5) for your enjoyment.
+On Tuesday to Friday, Saturday (summer only) and Sunday the museum offers guided tours ($10) for your enjoyment.
+Children under 5 are free and we now have a special offer for Youth (6yrs - 18yrs) with half off admission!
 We recommend allowing a minimum of 45 minutes to visit the Museum.
-Check the Event calendar for currient schedule.
+Check the Event calendar for current schedule.

 Sunday Tea and Tour

 Every Sunday, you are invited to join our famous Tea and Tour afternoons ($10).
 Take part in a tea tasting (our own Roedde House blend by Metropolian Tea Co.) while you explore the museum and revel in the ambience of the house.
 No reservations needed!
 Please plan to arrive no later than 3:15 pm to fully enjoy Sunday Tea & Tour.

 The Museum offers concerts, lecture series, other cultural events and an award-winning School program for elementary students.
 Check our calendar for upcoming events as well as for notification of exceptional closures due to special events.